Stephen D. Richards: Early and young adult life

 Stephen Decatur Richards was born in Wheeling, Virginia, on March 18, 1856.
 He was said to have had five sisters and a brother.
 When Richards was six, his family relocated to Ohio; first to Monroe County, and then to Noble County.
 The family later settled in the Quaker village of Mount Pleasant in Ohio when he was eleven.
 Richards described his mother as a devout Methodist, and his father, a farmer, as having "made no profession of religion".
 Richards attended school in Mount Pleasant; he claimed that the teachers considered him well behaved.
 At his mother's insistence, he also attended Sunday school and church regularly.

 Up until the age of twenty, Richards lived with his parents, working for farmers and other locals in the area.
 On September 16, 1871, Richards' mother died of an unknown cause.
 At the age of 20, Richards met and became engaged to a young woman named Anna Millhorne, with whom he corresponded with during his later travels.
 Richards also met men whom he described as being of "questionable occupation"; he began passing counterfeit bills he obtained from a man in New York City.
 In February 1876, he left Mount Pleasant, heading west for better career opportunities.

 For a short time, Richards lived in Iowa, and worked as a farmhand in Burlington and Morning Sun.
 He was later hired as an attendant at the Iowa Lunatic Asylum in Mount Pleasant, Iowa; tasked with burying deceased patients.
 The New York Times wrote that Richards' time working at the asylum was a significant event in his life that shaped his own humanity and view of the human race.
 While he denied witnessing any abuse of the asylum's patients, he later reflected that during his tenure of handling and disposing of deceased patients, he became accustomed to viewing people as 'nothing more than meat'.

-Richards left the asylum in October of 1876, and began drifting around the Midwestern United States, finding intermittent work and occasionally consorting with train robbers.
-He stayed in Kansas City briefly before he moved moving on to Nebraska, where he passed through Hastings before arriving in Kearney, residing there for two to three weeks before leaving for Cheyenne County.
+Richards left the asylum in October 1876, and began drifting around the Midwestern United States, finding intermittent work and occasionally consorting with train robbers.
+He stayed in Kansas City briefly before he moved to Nebraska, where he passed through Hastings before arriving in Kearney, residing there for two to three weeks before leaving for Cheyenne County.
 According to Richards, he became involved in several gunfights during his stay, that resulted in him shooting each individual, although he stated he was unaware of their condition after each confrontation.
 During this period, Richards went under the name William Hudson, and later discarded this once he reached Kansas City.